 Ankylosing Spondylitis is a chronic disease and a rheumatologist is the best partner in helping patients achieve the best quality of life possible.

-RheumInfo Patient Tools
+RheumInfo Patient Tools for People with Ankylosing Spondylitis

-RheumInfo has created an online symptom assessment for AS patients to complete shortly before they visit their rheumatologist.
+RheumInfo has created an online symptom assessment for Ankylosing Spondylitis patients to complete shortly before they visit their rheumatologist.
 The tool provides a summary report in PDF format that patients can show to their doctor at the start of their appointment.
 The report summarizes the patient’s overall condition so they can spend more time with their doctor, and get more value out of their visit.